rn1034-QA/Holistiplan-QA-homework/README.md

 **Holistiplan QA Project**

 This repository contains automated tests for the Holistiplan Rewards web application, built using Python and Playwright.
-The application itself runs in Docker containers.
+The application itself runs in Docker containers.You will also find a list of a few defects found during testing.

 **Getting Started**